clarus/coq-blog/posts/2020-10-20 Improvements of coq-of-ocaml for functors and signatures.md

 * how we handled the anonymous sub-signatures.

 ## Functors like plain modules
-We represent functors in Coq using functions over dependent records.
+Th module system of OCaml allows to represent modules parametrized by others.
+Such parametrized modules are called [functors](https://ocaml.org/releases/4.11/htmlman/moduleexamples.html#s:functors).
+We represent modules with a named signature by [records](https://coq.inria.fr/refman/language/core/records.html) in Coq.
+Then we encode functors by functions over dependent records.
 We like this representation because:

-* we can also encode first-class modules;
+* we can also encode [first-class modules](https://ocaml.org/releases/4.11/htmlman/firstclassmodules.html) (modules used in the context of values in OCaml);
-* it does not depend on the functor system of Coq, so relies on a smaller part of the Coq kernel.
+* it does not depend on the functor system of Coq, but only on dependent types.
+The less Coq features from the kernel we use, the safer we feel.

-An issue we had was expressing lemma about items of a functor.
+An issue we had was expressing lemmas about items of a functor.
 For example, with the following OCaml code:

     module type Source = sig
       type t